 Circa 1989, Mehano came out with their "killer" final version.
 And yes, these are about as good as it gets for Mehano -

 The major change here is a gigantic new 3-pole motor.
 So big, in fact, that they had to get rid of the under-the-motor weight found in all of the previous versions (this also necessitated running a lot of additional wiring over the top of the motor - wiring that was hitherto tucked away beneath the motor).
 Performance is actually very nice - smooth, relatively quiet, great pickup, nice slow speed creep, etc. In fact, if it weren't for the 1960s era ugly shell, bloated handrails, truck-mounted Rapido couplers and other obscenities, I might be tempted to actually give this one an "A" rating.
-Still and all, it's definitely worthy of a "B" (at least until somebody comes out with a "real" RSD-15).
+Still and all, performance-wise it's definitely worthy of a "B".
 This version is easily identified by checking out the bottom of the fuel tank - no weight anymore, so no giant screw.

 Model Power's RSD-15 was a staple of ads in model railroading magazines for years, but eventually vanished sometime around 1998.
 This perhaps due to all of the conflict in the former Yugoslavia?
-Oddly enough, these models remain in high demand (even the older, crappier versions).
-Since it's basically the only game in town when it comes to this particular prototype, I guess people are just going with what's available.
+Oddly enough, these models remained in high demand (even the older, crappier versions) long after Mehano's unlamented demise (basically being the only game in town when it came to this particular prototype).
 FWIW, I'm told that the shell is a perfect fit for the Atlas U25B mechanism (or if you're more ambitious, an Atlas Dash 8-40B chassis with Atlas C-630 trucks).

 Trivia - an Netherlands outfit called ATSF N Scale Models makes shells (via Shapeways) for ATSF, SP and SSW RSD-15's.
 These make use of a modified Atlas C628/C630 chassis -